ovh/docs/pages/platform/ai-training/14_HOWTO_add_registry/guide.en-gb.md

 ## Objective

-This guide covers the process of add a private registry to the **AI Training** service.
+This guide covers the process of adding a private registry to the **AI Training** service.

 ## Requirements